-A FICO score, or credit score, is a measure of creditworthiness.
+A FICO score, or credit score, is a measure of creditworthiness and credit risk.
 In other words, it tells lenders and other interested parties (such as an employer) how good you are at being a responsible borrower and paying your debts on time.
 The higher your credit score, the better it is.

-Check your credit
+Some people think you have to have a credit card to build a credit score.
+But if you open utility accounts in your name, have a rental lease, or borrow and repay student loans, you can build a respectable credit score in six months.
+Some banks even offer credit builder loans for this purpose (based on a term of 3 years).